 This publication is the result of one semester's design work from the Syracuse University Florence Program.
 Our purpose in compiling this material is two-fold; in presenting this work as an example of the design activity that occurs at the Florence Center, we intend to reveal the unique opportunity that this Program offers to students from the United States.
 In addition, we are using this vehicle to address the intellectual context within which our students worked during their design process.
 Giuseppe Vallifuoco and Sergio Petrini (Roman architects and our Visiting Critics) presented a specific bias toward the production of architecture, and we feel that an explication of their concerns can contribute to an understanding of current architectural activity in Italy.

 Berger, John; Blakeslee, Kathryn; Bravo, Henry; Brayer, Jennifer; Dorn, Charles; Fantera, Deborah; Gravallese, Mark; Gross, Peter; Krug, Steven; Potvin, John; Stark, Robert; VanWechel, Eric; Schwartz, Kenneth A.; Vallifuoco, Giuseppe; and Petrini, Sergio, "San Giovanni Laterano Studio Project, Syracuse University School of Architecture Florence Program (1983)" (1983).
-Full list of publications from School of Architecture.
+School of Architecture - All Scholarship.
 232.

 Creative Commons License